elastic/kibana/src/plugins/kibana_usage_collection/server/collectors/management/README.md

 The Usage Collector `stack_management` reports user changed settings.
 All user changed UI Settings are automatically collected.

-After adding a new setting you will be required -via our api_integration tests- to update the [schema](./schema.ts) of the management collector and the [UsageStats](./types.ts) interface.
+After adding a new setting you will be required -via our usage_collection functional tests- to update the [schema](./schema.ts) of the management collector and the [UsageStats](./types.ts) interface.

 If you forget our telemetry check will help you through the process!
 You can then run the checker with `--fix` flag to automatically fix the mappings